Nico-Posada/fnv-hash-cracking/README.md

 - Clean up code, add more tests and actual test outputs.
 - Add multithreading support back in.
 - Maybe add a python module for this?
+- Add support for setting the hash/prime/bit len dynamically to make this into a proper CLI
+    * If this happens, maybe add JIT compilation for some speedup?